 The Perfect Savory Tart Shell

-This recipe follows the classic Southern approach of adding a bit of bourbon to the mix.
+This tart follows the classic Southern approach of adding a bit of bourbon to the mix.
 Not much, to not overwhelm the taste but to add a bit of balance to the sugars.
 The taste also complements the pecans very well.

 A mixture of dark and light corn syrups is classically used for pecan pies and is continued here.